wayfareio/wayfare.io/startups/idea-weekend.markdown

 - first_name: Jeff
   last_name: Tanner
   image: "/assets/images/jeff-tanner.jpg"
-  title: Cofounder of Wayfare
+  title: Cofounder of FLDWRK
   company: Speaker and Startup Coach
   text: For Jeff, a life of adventure is exploring both new lands and new ideas.
 It’s
     envisioning the future of communities, of work, of play.
 And it’s about starting and building.
-As cofounder of Wayfare's coworking community and startup programs, Jeff serves as a guide for numerous startup founders who are launching their ideas into viable, scalable movements for the common good.
+As cofounder of FLDWRK's coworking community and startup programs, Jeff serves as a guide for numerous startup founders who are launching their ideas into viable, scalable movements for the common good.
 - first_name: Elisha